 No trip to Aspen is complete without a hike to the top of Highland Bowl, at nearby Aspen Highlands.
 The climb goes up 782 vertical feet to the 12,392-foot summit, and most people complete it in around 45 minutes, depending on fitness levels and comfort with hiking at altitude.
 It’s a challenge to hike in ski boots, carrying your skis, but the views alone make it worth the effort.

-Offering the longest ski season in Utah, Snowbird stays open deep into spring thanks to a prodigious snowpack and an efficient chairlift and tram system.
+Boasting the longest ski season in Utah, Snowbird stays open deep into spring thanks to a prodigious snowpack and an efficient chairlift and tram system.
+This year, the resort has yet to announce closing days, but in 2019 it closed on Memorial Day, May 27.
 You won’t find as many rowdy parties here as you will at other spring-ski destinations; at Snowbird, it’s still all about the skiing.

 From the plaza at the base, hitch a ride on the aerial tram, which climbs 2,900 vertical feet to the top of Hidden Peak in 10 minutes.
 From there, options abound, as Snowbird’s varied terrain comes into play.
 On the back side, the enormous bowl of Mineral Basin softens up early in the day.
 When that gets too slushy, head over to the Little Cloud area to ski laps on the Road to Provo and Little Cloud Bowl.
 Kids will want to hit the Wave, a big natural jump feature in the middle of the bowl.